Archive | My Life Is Crazy Too

 Posted on 07 March 2013 by Kari Gibson

 My Life Is Crazy Too is a series of reader submissions.
-Your life is a story – this is your opportunity to share stories about life, love, and mommyhood to provide understanding, hope, and compassion in the unique situations each of us face every day.
+Your life is a story … this is your opportunity to share your stories about life, love, and mommyhood to provide understanding, hope, and compassion in the unique situations each of us face every day.
 “Your love, God, is my song, and I’ll sing it!
 I’m forever telling everyone how faithful you are.
 I’ll never quit telling the STORY of your love.”
-Psalm 89:1 If you would like to submit a story to this series, email me at karigib@gmail.com.
-Today’s crazy guest is Rachel Rodgers and her blog is called Walk By Faith.
+Ps 89:1 If you would like to submit a story to this series, Today’s crazy guest is Rachel Rodgers and her blog is called Walk By Faith.

 Coming from a family with two adopted sisters, one special needs sister, one little brother, and two precious parents, I have NO Simply Lovedoubt God purposely knit our family together to bring glory to His name.
 I continually thank Him for my family and how they each show me how to be the hands and feet of Jesus everyday.